sinarueeger/robust-data-analysis-with-r/docs/02-introduction-to-R.md

 <p class="caption">Screenshot from <a href="https://www.r-project.org/">R Project Website</a></p>
 </div>

-### RStudio

-- IDE (integrated development environment) to R
+**RStudio** is an IDE (integrated development environment) to R. Works on all three major platforms Windows, MacOS and Linux.
+It is free for individual users.
-- Works for any platform
-- Free for individual users

 <div class="figure">
 <img src="img/rstudio.png" width="500" alt="rproject" />